1. Home >

 Structure for Promotion, Action taken and Degree of Attainment

-• Continued to achieve zero direct landfill and zero simple incineration of waste in FY2021
+• Continued to achieve zero direct landfill and zero simple incineration of waste in fiscal 2023

 • Introduced a wastewater treatment system to promote environmentally friendly production activities